stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 on land would hardly have been commensurate with the trouble of their management.

-  During the Jurassic age the Old Ones met fresh adversity in the form of a new invasion from outer space&mdash;this time by half-fungous, half-crustacean creatures from a planet identifiable as the remote and recently discovered Pluto; creatures undoubtedly the same as those figuring in certain whispered hill legends of the north, and remembered in the Himalayas as the Mi-Go, or Abominable Snow-Men.
-To fight these beings the Old Ones attempted, for the first time since their terrene advent, to sally forth again into the planetary ether; but despite all traditional preparations found it no longer possible to leave the earth&rsquo;s atmosphere.
+  During the Jurassic age the Old Ones met fresh adversity in the form of a new invasion from outer space--this time by half-fungous, half-crustacean creatures from a planet identifiable as the remote and recently discovered Pluto; creatures undoubtedly the same as those figuring in certain whispered hill legends of the north, and remembered in the Himalayas as the Mi-Go, or Abominable Snow-Men.
+To fight these beings the Old Ones attempted, for the first time since their terrene advent, to sally forth again into the planetary ether; but despite all traditional preparations found it no longer possible to leave the earth's atmosphere.
 Whatever the old secret of interstellar travel had been, it was now definitely lost to the race.
 In the end the Mi-Go drove the Old Ones out of all the northern lands, though they were powerless to disturb those in the sea.
 Little by little the slow retreat of the elder race to their original